Maximum Energy of Particles Accelerated in Gamma-Ray Burst Afterglow Shocks

+The PIC-simulation prescription for particle acceleation adopted here assumes a vanishingly small upstream magnetization.
+If this is not the case, the maximum particle energy may instead be limited by the influence of the large-scale ambient field, potentially shifting the synchrotron cutoff to lower energies.
+This is commonly referred to as the saturation limit, $\gamma_{\rm sat}$ (e.g., \citealt{2013ApJ...771...54S,2014MNRAS.439.2050R,2018MNRAS.477.5238P,Huang2022}).
+As shown in the Appendix~\ref{apped_3}, the parameter space and time range considered here remain safely outside this regime.

 Recent PIC simulations \citep{2024ApJ...963L..44G} reveal that the post-shock magnetic field is highly intermittent, with $\sim$1\% of the volume containing $\sim$50\% of the magnetic energy.
 This picture deviates from the commonly assumed uniform magnetic field strength throughout the shocked region and can affect both synchrotron and SSC emission.
 The long-term evolution of the magnetic field downstream of the shock may also play an important role.
-The PIC-simulation prescription for particle acceleation adopted here assumes a vanishingly small upstream magnetization.
-If this is not the case, the maximum particle energy may instead be limited by the influence of the large-scale ambient field, potentially shifting the synchrotron cutoff to lower energies (e.g., \citealt{2013ApJ...771...54S,2014MNRAS.439.2050R,2018MNRAS.477.5238P,Huang2022}).
 In addition, our analysis neglects the jet angular structure \citep[e.g.,][]{2021MNRAS.504..528J,2024ApJS..273...17W}, possible reprocessing of the ambient medium by gamma-ray photons~\citep{2002ApJ...565..808B,2016MNRAS.460.2036D,2022ApJ...933...74G,2025ApJ...986..211G}, and variations in the ambient density~\citep[e.g.,][]{2011MNRAS.418..583M}.
 Accounting for these effects represents important directions for future work.

 \facilities{Fermi(LAT), Swift(XRT and BAT), MAGIC}

 \software{\textsc{SciPy} \citep{2020NatMe..17..261V}, \textsc{NumPy} \citep{2020Natur.585..357H}, \textsc{Matplotlib} \citep{2007CSE.....9...90H}, \textsc{Tleco} \citep{2024ApJ...976..182D}}